resibots/limbo/docs/guides/bo.rst

 Introduction to Bayesian Optimization (BO)
 ==========================================

-Bayesian optimization is a model-based, black-box optimization algorithm that is tailored for very expensive objective functions (a.k.a. cost functions) :cite:`brochu2010tutorial,Mockus2013`.
+Bayesian optimization is a model-based, black-box optimization algorithm that is tailored for very expensive objective functions (a.k.a. cost functions) :cite:`a-brochu2010tutorial,a-Mockus2013`.
 As a black-box optimization algorithm, Bayesian optimization searches for the maximum of an unknown objective function from which samples can be obtained (e.g., by measuring the performance of a robot).
-Like all model-based optimization algorithms (e.g. surrogate-based algorithms, kriging, or DACE), Bayesian optimization creates a model of the objective function with a regression method, uses this model to select the next point to acquire, then updates the model, etc. It is called *Bayesian* because, in its general formulation :cite:`Mockus2013`, this algorithm chooses the next point by computing a posterior distribution of the objective function using the likelihood of the data already acquired and a prior on the type of function.
+Like all model-based optimization algorithms (e.g. surrogate-based algorithms, kriging, or DACE), Bayesian optimization creates a model of the objective function with a regression method, uses this model to select the next point to acquire, then updates the model, etc. It is called *Bayesian* because, in its general formulation :cite:`a-Mockus2013`, this algorithm chooses the next point by computing a posterior distribution of the objective function using the likelihood of the data already acquired and a prior on the type of function.

 .. figure:: ../pics/bo_concept.png
    :alt: concept of Bayesian optimization

-   **Bayesian Optimization of a toy problem.** (A) The goal of this toy prob- lem is to find the maximum of the unknown objective function.
+   **Bayesian Optimization of a toy problem.** (A) The goal of this toy problem is to find the maximum of the unknown objective function.
 (B) The Gaussian process is initialized, as it is customary, with a constant mean and a constant variance.
 (C) The next potential solution is selected and evaluated.
 The model is then updated according to the acquired data.
 (D) Based on the new model, another potential solution is selected and evaluated.
 (E-G) This process repeats until the maximum is reached.

 .. _gaussian-process:

 Gaussian Process
 ----------------

-Limbo uses Gaussian process regression to find a model :cite:`Rasmussen2006`, which is a common choice for Bayesian optimization :cite:`brochu2010tutorial`.
+Limbo uses Gaussian process regression to find a model :cite:`a-Rasmussen2006`, which is a common choice for Bayesian optimization :cite:`a-brochu2010tutorial`.
 Gaussian processes are particularly interesting for regression because they not only model the cost function, but also the uncertainty associated with each prediction.
 For a cost function :math:`f`, usually unknown, a Gaussian process defines the probability distribution of the possible values :math:`f(\mathbf{x})` for each point :math:`\mathbf{x}`.
 These probability distributions are Gaussian, and are therefore defined by a mean (:math:`\mu`) and a standard deviation (:math:`\sigma`).
 However, :math:`\mu` and :math:`\sigma` can be different for each :math:`\mathbf{x}`; we therefore define a probability distribution *over functions*:

 .. math::
   P(f(\mathbf{x})|\mathbf{x}) = \mathcal{N}(\mu(\mathbf{x}), \sigma^2(\mathbf{x}))